NYPL/ami-preservation/docs/pages/qualityControl/qc-workflow.md

 Follow these [steps](https://github.com/NYPL/ami-preservation/wiki/Resources#media-ingest-preparation) to prepare media for ingest.

 ## Tools
-See our[Command Line Resources ](https://nypl.github.io/ami-preservation/pages/resources.html)for descriptions, usage, and installation instructions of various tools we use in this workflow.
+See our [Command Line Resources ](https://nypl.github.io/ami-preservation/pages/resources.html)for descriptions, usage, and installation instructions of various tools we use in this workflow.